jtrim/js-framework-demos/README.md

 - Navigate to `file://path/to/demo.html` in a web browser
 - Open `demo.html` and `src/demo.coffee` and start coding

-#### The annotated source
+#### The annotated source for `src/application.coffee`

 …lives in `docs/application.html`.
-Have a good read over this if you want a quick detailed overview of the javascript that drives this app.
+Open this in a browser and have a look if you want a quick detailed overview of the javascript that drives this app.

 #### About the files